mat6plus/todoAPICodacy/README.md

 # todoAPICodacy
 A simple Django Rest Framework todo CRUD API.
 To run this simple todo API, clone the git repository into your folder of choice and in your terminal preferably a virtual environment but depending on user's preference.

-To run the API ```with assumption docker and docker compose is installed on user's workstation``` first create a directory where you want the app to stay and then a virtual environment using the command "virtualenv {name of your environment} and this will create a name for your virtual environment and stated above.
+To run the API ```with assumption docker and docker compose is installed on user's workstation``` first create a directory where you want the app to stay and then a virtual environment using the command ```virtualenv {name of your environment}``` and this will create a name for your virtual environment and stated above.
 NB: You should have installed the "Virtualenv using pip install virtualenv or other package manager as neccessary.
 To activate the created virtual environment from the terminal run the following command;
 ```source {name of virtualenv}/bin/activate``` and if everything was installed correctly you should have a prompt displaying your virtual environment.

 Next, clone the repository into the folder and have that opened in your favorite editor, for me I use VS Code and running the command (code . ) inside the directory housing the cloned repo.